AleksiKnuutila/jyu-llm-methods/README.md

 ## Text classification and annotation with large language models

 A methods course at the University of Jyväskylä.
+Check Moodle for the most up to date information about the course.

 **Description**